 Read the country information page for additional information on travel to Armenia.

 If you decide to travel to Armenia:

-Border with Azerbaijan – Level 4: Do not Travel
+Border with Azerbaijan – Level 4: Do Not Travel

 There is the potential for armed conflict near the Armenia-Azerbaijan border.
 U.S. citizens should avoid the area.
 Exercise caution on roads near Armenia’s border with Azerbaijan.
 Be aware that some portions of the road may cross international boundaries without notice.
 Roads may be controlled by checkpoints or closed to travelers without notice.
-The U.S. embassy has prohibited embassy employees and their families from non-essential travel to the border region as well as the other areas of Armenia listed above.
+The U.S. embassy has prohibited embassy employees and their families from non-essential travel to the border region, as well as other areas of Armenia listed above.

 Nagorno-Karabakh – Level 4: Do Not Travel

 The U.S. government is unable to provide emergency services to U.S. citizens in and around Nagorno-Karabakh due to landmine contamination and restricted access.

 Armenia is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
 Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of Armenia.